Raptors top Pacers to take series lead

 DeRozan had six points and Bismack Biyombo added four points and two rebounds off the bench for the Raptors.

-Game 6 is Friday night in Indianapolis.
+Game 6 is on Friday in Indianapolis.
 When an NBA series is tied 2-2, the Game 5 winner has a 151-33 series record.

-NOTES: Pacers C Ian Mahinmi, who has been bothered by a sore back, was in the starting lineup. ...
-Raptors F Patrick Patterson moved off the bench and into the starting lineup, replacing Luis Scola.
-The Raptors were 8-3 all time when Patterson starts.
-Tuesday was Patterson’s first start since the preseason (Oct.
-12). ...
-Toronto entered Tuesday’s game 3-3 all time in Game 5s and Indiana was 11-18 overall and 2-12 in Game 5s on the road. ...
-Before tipoff, Toronto’s Dwane Casey was presented with the Professional Basketball Writers Association’s Rudy Tomjanovich Award, which honors a coach for his cooperation with the media and fans as well as his excellence on the court.